 The curriculum for criminal justice majors is interdisciplinary in nature and includes courses that will provide students with the research and analytical skills necessary for understanding the nature of justice and the issues that affect its implementation.
 Majors may pursue either a Bachelor of Arts or Bachelor of Science degree.

 The program also offers four minors.
 While emphasizing mastery of a student’s primary field of study, the minors allow the student the opportunity to explore a variety of issues related to criminal justice.
 The Minor in Criminal Justice allows for the interdisciplinary study of the intersection of a student’s primary discipline with issues pertaining to criminal justice.
 The Interdisciplinary Minor in Forensic Studies is designed to provide a background in criminal investigation, criminal evidence, and criminalistics, including their relationships to the criminal justice system.
-The Minor in Crime Analysis prepares students for a career analyzing crime, disorder, and victimization for law enforcement agencies, government agencies, non-profits, or private companies.
+The Minor in Crime Analysis prepares students for work doing crime analysis for law enforcement agencies.
 The Interdisciplinary Minor in Conservation Law Enforcement is designed to allow students from a variety of majors to learn about issues surrounding wildlife crime and law enforcement.
 The minors complement majors in the liberal arts disciplines as well as professional fields such as Business, Nursing, and Social Work.